valory-xyz/autonolas-aip/content/aips/ollas_rollup.md

 It is organized into the following subsections:

 - **[III.2.
 Advantages of using Rollups](#iii-2-advantages-of-using-rollups)**: lists the advantages of using rollups, in particular generating revenues for the protocol.
 - **[III.3.
-Comparison between rollup stacks](#iii-3-comparison-between-rollup-stacks)**: compares the two main optimistic rollups technologies, namely Optimism and Arbitrum, and zk-rollups.
+Comparison between rollup stacks](#iii-3-comparison-between-rollup-stacks)**: we compare here the two main optimistic rollups technologies and stacks, namely Optimism, Arbitrum,zk-rollups and a sovereign rollup stack with ABC Stack (Abundance).
 - **[III.4.
 Comparison of rollup-as-a-service solutions](#iii-4-comparison-of-rollup-as-a-service-solutions)**: compares roll-up-as-a-service solutions which are based on optimistic rollups.
 - **[III.5.
 Incorporating the rollup in the protocol](#iii-5-incorporating-the-rollup-in-the-protocol)**:  this section compares approaches for constructing a rollup and incorporating it; from scratch, using a rollup framework, or using a rollup-as-a-service.
 - **[III.6.
 Sequencer revenues](#iii-6-sequencer-revenues)**:  in this subsection, we discuss how fees may be collected from the use of a sequencer provided by a rollup-as-a-service and conditions under which charging a fee for this service would be beneficial for the protocol.